Cultural walks along the Bergstrasse

 Alsbach-Hähnlein: In the change of time

-We explore the center of the former farming and craftsmen’s village that developed into a sanatorium and tourism location around 130 years ago.
 How did village life change?
 Who lived and worked here?
 Meet the painter Luise Kumpa, Jewish memorials and the works of the sculptors Gotthelf Schlotter and Otto Herbert Hajek.
 Which festivals do the people of Alsbach still like to celebrate?
 Where did you go to school, shop and much more?

 Alsbach-Hähnlein -

-Villas in the former sanatorium quarter
+Villas in the former Kurhaus district

 Impressions of my guided tours